zchee/kubernetes-docs/docs/admin/kubeadm_alpha_phase_addon_all.md

 ### Synopsis

-Installs the kube-dns and the kube-proxys addons components via the API server.
+Installs the CoreDNS and the kube-proxy addons components via the API server.
 Please note that although the DNS server is deployed, it will not be scheduled until CNI is installed.

 Alpha Disclaimer: this command is currently alpha.